 This refers to giving the fabric a worn faded or wrinkled look, as if from long, steady use

 This is a washing process that uses a cellulose-based solution to give a look of a stonewashed or acid washed fabric.
 This is easier on the fabric than stonewashing or acid washing.
-It makes the fabric very soft on the surface; this wash can also remove colour of the fabric.
+It makes the fabric very soft on the surface; this wash can also remove color of the fabric.

 This is a decorating process of creating seemingly raised designs on the fabric surface – heat rollers are used with pressure to produce designs on the fabric surface